valadao-davi/ToDoListAPI/README.md

 # TimerToDo API

-The Timer API is a RESTful API built with Java Spring and PostgreSQL, designed for task management and time tracking in minutes.
-It allows you to create, view, edit, and delete tasks, while also tracking their duration in minutes with start/stop functionality.
-Tasks are initially created with a status of Pending, which changes to In Progress once the timer starts, and transitions to Done when the timer ends.
-This status tracking ensures that users can easily monitor the progress of their tasks.
-Scalable and efficient, this API is set to integrate into a full-stack project, offering essential tools for productivity and workflow management.
+The Timer API is a secure RESTful service built with Java Spring, PostgreSQL, and Spring Security, offering task management and time tracking in minutes.
+It includes user authentication (login/registration) via JWT tokens, ensuring secure access.
+Each user has a personalized profile and exclusive access to their task lists, with CRUD operations for tasks.

 # Features

+- **Login and Register**: Register and Login to see and managemeant your own tasks.
 - **Task Management**: Easily manage tasks with status tracking: Pending, In Progress, and Done.
 - **Time Tracking**: Track task duration in minutes with start/stop timers for precise time management.
 - **PostgreSQL Database**: A scalable database for storing task data, status, and time tracking in minutes.